Blue and White Asymmetrical Vintage Platter Wall | Design Yours Today

 Overall, decorating your dining room with plates allows you to showcase your personal style and add a touch of elegance and charm to the space.
 Experiment with different display options and have fun creating a beautiful and inviting dining room ambiance with plates.

-You will want to start by laying out all of your vintage blue and white platter collections or plates in an open space.
-Such as a table or floor.
+You will want to start by laying out all of your vintage blue and white platter collections or plates in an open space, such as a table or floor.

 I experimented with both of these options!